Diabetes, more specifically Type II diabetes, is on the rise in the United States.

 A very narrow silver lining, but a silver lining that is useful.

 These empty containers essentially replace the 35 mm film containers that were once popular (and can still be found in bulk).
 But the glucose test strip containers are more weatherproof, close more securely and more readily available in some ways than the old 35mm film containers.

-I found out about this tip from a friend of whose The Former Wife developed Type I diabetes as an adult.
+I found out about this tip from a friend of whose a past partner developed Type I diabetes as an adult.
 Though diabetes ran in her family, an active lifestyle and a sensible diet throughout most of her life apparently kept disease at bay well in adulthood.